sarthakwin204-max/ai-hr-Operation-Sarthak-/README.md

 AI Community Operation Guide

-This project is an AI-based assistant designed to make the community onboarding process easier and more efficient.
+This project is an AI-based HR operations agent that assists employees during the joining process and also supports recruitment by verifying documents.

 The system can: